 The Rocky Mountain Symphony encourages parents and grandparents to bring young children to concerts!
 We have had children walk right on stage during symphonies and wander through the forest of instruments.
 Children are the next generation of symphonic music listeners and supporters.
 We love children!
 Creating opportunities for young people to hear live Orchestral Music is WHY we play concerts in small towns.

 We really think you should bring your children to our concert.
 In fact, exposing children to live Orchestral Music is one of our primary mandates.
-We have discounts for student tickets, and children under 6 are always free.
+We have discounts for student tickets, and our youngest patrons can attend for only $5.
 Simply choose the applicable category when choosing your seats.

 - Sit with your child and listen to a three minute piece.
 Before the piece starts, ask the child to listen for three things.
 Is it a happy or sad piece?
 Was it quiet or loud?
 Was it fast or slow?
 It is important that you convey that while listening they are not to talk but to listen fully!
 After you listen with them, discuss what they thought.
 I think it would be a nice tradition to discuss over cookies or some kind of treat.